thisisparker/allthingsatkins/_pages/mobydick.md

 **Ch 41: Moby-Dick** is an essay within the book, encapsulating its themes and serving as a keystone for it’s structure.

 Take note of Ishmael's observation of concrete objects or sightings and his elevation of them.
 He will increasingly elevate concrete scenes and events.
-For instance, Ch 51: The Spirit-Spout, describes a real sighting that is associated with Moby Dick, then associates it with the mysteriousness of Life.
-In Ch 58: Brit, he realistically describes a peaceful scene of Right Whales scooping up Brit, then elevates that scene to the "full awfulness of the sea."
+For instance, **Ch 51: The Spirit-Spout**, describes a real sighting that is associated with Moby Dick, then associates it with the mysteriousness of Life.
+In **Ch 58: Brit**, he realistically describes a peaceful scene of Right Whales scooping up Brit, then elevates that scene to the "full awfulness of the sea."

 Remember, Ishmael is a Romantic, a symbolist.
 He is no longer a landsman, who concentrates only on the "real."
 Reality for a Romantic is but a mask or symbol of what lies beyond.
 For example, the surface of the sea itself is a "reality"; what lies hidden beneath is "truth."
 Reality is paradoxical.